ALTER TABLE

 See also, section Running Concurrent Index Builds on the CREATE INDEX page that describes behavior when many index builds run concurrently.

-To rebuild every index defined for the table being altered, use:
+To rebuild all indexes defined for the table being altered, without changing the current type, use:

 REBUILD INDEXES

-To rebuild only the index specified by index_name for the table being altered, use:
+To rebuild only the index specified by index_name for the table being altered, without changing the index type, use:

 REBUILD INDEX <index_name>